pawaters/dating-app/README.md

 Or you can create your own user by going to signup, creating your own user, with a profile pic, some interests, so you can get matched.

 **Instructions for Installation on local**

+If you prefer to install on your local machine and inspect the code live, here are the instructions to install.
 Prep: Please make sure you have [Docker](https://www.docker.com/) running on your machine (or install if needed, use init_docker.sh script if not working)

 1. git clone https://github.com/pawaters/matcha